-The Super SA Board is responsible for the administration of South Australian public sector superannuation funds, and responsibility for the investment and management of those funds sits with our specialist investment manager, Funds SA.
+The Super SA Board is responsible for the administration of South Australian public sector superannuation funds, and South Australia’s specialist investment manager, Funds SA, is responsible for the control and management of those funds.

 Considering how companies impact the environment.
 For example, recognising that climate change presents a systemic risk impacting potential investment returns over the coming decades.